coastal karo tough enough to stop the salt wind

 Diet

 Produces small, dark purple berries that are eaten by native birds including kererū, tūī, and bellbirds.
-The berries are an important food source for coastal forest birds, particularly when other fruits are scarce.
-The seeds are dispersed by birds, helping the tree colonise new areas of coastal scrub and regenerating forest.
+Berries are an important food source for coastal forest birds.
+Seeds are dispersed by birds, helping the tree colonise new areas of coastal scrub.

 Habitat